Eugenio Derbez: Public image

 Eugenio Derbez is one of Mexico's more successful comedic actors and directors.
 He was recognized by Variety in 2014 as the #1 most influential Latin American male in the world.
 On March 10, 2016, Derbez unveiled his star on Hollywood's Walk of Fame.
 The ceremony was attended by thousands of fans.

 In 2014, following the success of Instructions Not Included, Derbez partnered with former Pantelion President of Production Benjamin Odell to create 3Pas Studios, his film production company in Los Angeles.

 Personal life

 Derbez was born in Mexico City, the son of actress Silvia Derbez and publicist Eugenio González Salas.
 Eugenio resides in Los Angeles with his family.
 Derbez is married to Alessandra Rosaldo, actress, model, and former Sentidos Opuestos singer.
 He is father to Mexican comedic actress Aislinn Derbez (her mother is Gabriela Michel), Mexican actor and singer Vadhir Derbez (his mother is Silvana Prince), Mexican actor José Eduardo Derbez (his mother is actress Victoria Ruffo) and Aitana Derbez (her mother is Alessandra Rosaldo).
-He is a vegetarian.
 He has a bulldog named Fiona.